ddd-crew/domain-message-flow-modelling/README.md

 ## Contributors

-Thank you to the following individuals who have all contributed to Domain Message Flow Modelling:
+Thanks to all [existing and future contributors](https://github.com/ddd-crew/domain-message-flow-modelling/graphs/contributors) and to the following individuals who have all contributed to Domain Message Flow Modelling:

 - [Kacper Gunia](https://github.com/cakper)
 - [Zsofia Herendi](https://twitter.com/zherendi)